How to design your kitchen:

 Budget:

 First and foremost, you’ll know how much you can spend on a project.
 PLEASE be honest with the designer.
-I’ve designed kitchens over £100k and small ones of £10k.
+I’ve designed kitchens of over £100k and small ones of £10k.
 If your budget is £10k or £100k+ SAY that.
 So many elements affect the final cost and knowing what budget we’re working to makes the process so much easier for all.
-If there really is “no budget” make that as clear as possible too.
-I once designed an £80,000 kitchen for a client with ‘no budget’ and when they saw the price, there was a budget, of about half.
+TOP TIP: If there is “no budget” make that as clear as possible.
+I once designed an £80,000 kitchen for a client with ‘no budget’ and when they saw the price, there was a budget, of about half so had to start all over again.

 You’ll probably have an idea of the look you want to achieve.
 Whether it be a classic shaker style or handleless.
 In both options, there are a variety of materials available which make up the carcass and doors.
 The quality of these materials does influence the cost significantly.